Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 Language of Paper | 20 |

-The Central Board of Secondary Education is yet to release the detailed CTET Notification for applicants who wish to pursue a career as a teacher.
-Notification will include important exam information such as the syllabus, eligibility requirements, exam fees, exam cities, and important dates.
-The Central Teacher Eligibility Test (CTET) exam will be conducted online, and the CTET 2023 exam will be the 17th Edition for determining candidates’ teaching eligibility.
-Applicants can refer to the previous year’s notification for reference.
+The Central Board of Secondary Education has released a detailed notification for applicants who wish to pursue a career as a teacher.
+The notification includes important exam information such as the syllabus, eligibility requirements, exam fees, exam cities, and important dates.
+The Central Teacher Eligibility Test exam will be conducted online

-CTET-NotificationCBSE has yet to release a list of the tentative dates for the application process and examinations for the CTET 2023.
-Tentative Dates are given ahead of time for a better understanding of the candidate:
+ctet-july-notification-2024CBSE has released a list of the dates for the application process and examinations for the CTET 2025.
+Dates are given ahead of time for a better understanding of the candidate:

 Events | Tentative Date |